Planetary Atmospheres Group

 Robert Séverine

-• Head of the "Planetary Atmospheres" research unit
+• Head of the "Solar radiation in atmospheres" Scientific Division and of the "Planetary Atmospheres" research unit

 • Spectroscopy ; Retrievals ; Space instrumentation